FCC Third Report and Order

 In coming to this conclusion the FCC quote Black's Law Dictionary and an accounting textbook on the definition of capital costs.

 Despite the fact that the FCC found that "capital costs" for PEG "facilities" are not subject to the 5% franchise fee cap and despite the fact that "facilities" are defined in the Cable Act as including the channels, and despite the fact that channels certainly seem to be a capital cost under the definitions it cited, the FCC was STILL not willing to close the door on excluding access channels from the franchise fee cap at some point in the future and in fact talked about revisiting this issue within a year.

-While the cable industry pushed hard for including the value of channels in the cap, saying it was an “operating cost,” it could not come up with a viable way to value these channels.
-This problem, coupled with the statutory language and capital cost definitions quoted in the Report and Order lead me to believe that the FCC will not be eager to revisit the access channel issue any time soon.
-The FCC declined to come up with a specific number of access channels that would be considered "adequate," saying that it depends on community needs.
+While the cable industry pushed hard for including the market-based value of channels in the cap, saying it was an “operating cost,” it could not come up with a viable way to set a value.
+The FCC declined to come up with a specific number of access channels or origination lines that would be considered "adequate," saying that it depends on community needs.

 The Cable Act itself, as interpreted in this Order, balances these costs and benefits.
 By excluding PEG-related capital costs from the five percent cap on franchise fees, but leaving other PEG- related exactions subject to that cap, the Cable Act divides the financial burden of supporting PEG programming between LFAs [Local Franchising Authorities] and cable operators.
 By counting a portion of these costs against the statutory cap on franchise fees that LFAs may collect, the Cable Act allows LFAs to seek support for PEG programming from cable operators, while guarding against the possibility that LFAs will make demands for such programming without regard to cost.
 (Section 52)